JanSchwegler/di-CO_128/README.md

 ![Hanging the branch](/img/HangingTheBranch.jpeg)

 ### 4.3.2.
 Hardware
-We have most of our important hardware from the prototyping.
-The most important for us is a beamer, the arduino and a PC to run the touchdesigner on.
-To not use one of our laptops for the festival, we borrowed a desktop PC from the MediaDock.
+We had most of our important hardware from prototyping.
+The most essential items were the beamer, the Arduino, and a PC to run TouchDesigner.
+To avoid using one of our laptops for the festival, we borrowed a desktop PC from the MediaDock.

 ![PC](img/pc_01.jpg)

 ### 4.3.3.
 Visuals
-Since we had some visuals, the main part was connectig them together and controlling with the arduino.
+Since we already had some visuals, the main task was connecting them and controlling them with the Arduino.

-We had 3 diffrent visuals for 3 states: the beginning, just before reaching the goal and when the goal is reached.
-2 "Cross" TOPs should blend between the visuals.
+We have three different visuals for three states: the beginning, just before reaching the goal, and when the goal is reached.
+Two "Cross" TOPs were used to blend between the visuals.

-Because we had a value from 0 to 1 for the blending, we had to split that into 0 - 0.5 and 0.5 - 1.
-Those values had to be remaped to 0 - 1 to work with the Cross.
+Because we had a value from 0 to 1 for the blending, we had to split that into 0–0.5 and 0.5–1.
+These values then had to be remapped to 0–1 to work with the Cross TOP.

 ![Blend Visuals](img/touchdesigner_04.png)

-To control the corss with arduino we took the value stream, set the limit for "no touch" and "goal is reached", remaped the values from 0 - 1 and added a filter to smooth out the stream and avoid strong jumping.
+To control the Cross TOP with Arduino, we took the value stream, set limits for "no touch" and "goal is reached," remapped the values from 0–1, and added a filter to smooth out the stream and avoid abrupt jumps.

 ![Arduino Controls](img/touchdesigner_05.png)

 ### 4.3.4.
 Interaction
-To make the interaction more understandable and responsive we added features to make it more reactive on touch and release.
-This way visitors knnow their touch got recognized.
-We wanted to add flowing:
+To make the interaction more understandable and responsive, we added features to make it more reactive to touch and release.
+This way, visitors knew their touch was recognized.
+We wanted to add the following:
-- quick visual effect
+- Quick visual effect
-- small sound effect
+- Small sound effect
-- touch indicator, to know how much energie is in the current system.
+- Touch indicator, to show how much energy is currently in the system

 #### 4.3.4.1.
 Visual Effect
-The visual effect is split is 3 parts: the trigger, the effect player and the effect itself.
-The trigger has a variable with a measure dealy of 0.3 seconds and a threshold of 2000. so it compares the current value with the value 0.3 seconds ago, if there is a change of more than 2000, there is a trigger signal going to the offect player.
-Thsis contains of a timer, a durration an a logic to prevent the player to trigger again while its running.
-While running its outputs a fraction between 0 and 1.
-The effect contains 3 circle that grow bigger, wich use the fraction as radius with a offset of 0.2 to run after echother.
-The circles are then used for a displace.
+The visual effect is split into three parts: the trigger, the effect player, and the effect itself.
+The trigger uses a variable with a measured delay of 0.3 seconds and a threshold of 2000.
+It compares the current value with the value 0.3 seconds ago; if there is a change of more than 2000, a trigger signal is sent to the effect player.
+This consists of a timer, a duration, and logic to prevent the player from triggering again while it is running.
+While running, it outputs a fraction between 0 and 1.
+The effect contains three circles that grow larger, using the fraction as the radius with an offset of 0.2 so they follow each other.
+The circles are then used for a displacement effect.

 ![Network Visual Effect](img/touchdesigner_07.png)

 #### 4.3.4.2.
 Touch Indicator
-First we just added a text from 0 to 1 to indicate the touch.
-We simply took the normalized valuestram from the Arduino, added a lag update every 0.5 seconds, round the calues to every 0.1.
-In the text operator we used following expression for the text to make sure wo only display 3 characters of the value and added a string to show the goal.
+First, we just added a text display from 0 to 1 to indicate the touch.
+We simply took the normalized value stream from the Arduino, added a lag update every 0.5 seconds, and rounded the values to every 0.1.
+In the text operator, we used the following expression to ensure only three characters of the value are displayed, and added a string to show the goal:

 ```
 f"{str(op('touch_value_rounded')[0])[:3]} / 1"